All About Physicians and Surgeons

-Job Description & Duties All physicians and surgeons not listed separately.
+Physician or Surgeon Job Description All physicians and surgeons not listed separately.

-There were about 372,400 jobs for Physician or Surgeon in 2016 (in the United States).
+In 2016, there was an estimated number of 372,400 jobs in the United States for Physician or Surgeon.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Physician or Surgeon by 2026.
-Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.
+There will be an estimated 14,300 positions for Physician or Surgeon per year.

 The states with the most job growth for Physician or Surgeon are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.